Home Delivered Meals - Transition

 Q: What if a senior cannot use a microwave?
 Or if they don’t own a microwave?

 Staff will assess each client’s needs.
 Options may include caregiver assistance, clear instructions, equipment support, or alternative arrangements where appropriate.
+Upon permission, meal delivery drivers may enter the home and assist the client in heating a meal.
 For clients who don’t have a microwave, donors have generously provided microwaves that are available upon request.
+MOWWM reports that all current clients have adequate storage, and microwaves have been provided where needed.

 Q: Will this reduce safety checks on seniors?